paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 <a id="section-577h"></a>
 ## § 577h.
 Authorization of appropriations; limitation on amount for purchase of additional lands, water or interests therein; availability of other funds; annual report to Congress
-**(a) Appropriations authorized; purposes** There are authorized to be appropriated annually such sums as are necessary to implement sections 577c, 577d, and 577e to 577h of this title: Provided, That the total appropriations under the authority of said sections shall not exceed $9,000,000 for the purchase and condemnation of lands, water, or interests therein, and that funds made available through the provisions of the Land and Water Conservation Fund Act (78 Stat.
-897), as amended [[16 U.S.C.
-460](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460)l–4 et seq.], may also be used for such acquisitions: Provided further, That such appropriations may be used for the payment of court judgments in condemnation actions brought under authority of sections 577c, 577d, and 577e to 577h of this title without regard to the date such actions were initially instituted.
+**(a) Appropriations authorized; purposes** There are authorized to be appropriated annually such sums as are necessary to implement sections 577c, 577d, and 577e to 577h of this title: Provided, That the total appropriations under the authority of said sections shall not exceed $9,000,000 for the purchase and condemnation of lands, water, or interests therein, and that funds made available through the provisions of chapter 2003 of title 54, may also be used for such acquisitions: Provided further, That such appropriations may be used for the payment of court judgments in condemnation actions brought under authority of sections 577c, 577d, and 577e to 577h of this title without regard to the date such actions were initially instituted.

 **(b) Reports on acquisitions** Not later than March 1 of each year 1977 through 1980, the Secretary of Agriculture shall submit to the Congress a report concerning the acquisition of lands or interests in lands under sections 577c, 577d, and 577e to 577h of this title.
 The final report of the Secretary shall specify whether additional authorizations or appropriations are necessary to carry out the purposes of said sections.

 ### Statutory Notes

-#### References in Text
-The Land and Water Conservation Fund Act of 1965, referred to in subsec. (a), is Pub.
-L. 88–578, Sept.
-3, 1964, 78 Stat.
-897, as amended, which is classified generally to part B (§ 460l–4 et seq.) of subchapter LXIX of chapter 1 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 460l–4 of this title and Tables.

 #### Amendments
+2014—Subsec. (a).
+Pub.
+L. 113–287 substituted “chapter 2003 of title 54” for “the Land and Water Conservation Fund Act (78 Stat.
+897), as amended”.

 1976—Pub.
 L. 94–384 designated existing provisions as subsec. (a), substituted “implement” for “carry out the provisions of”, “$9,000,000” for “$4,500,000”, and “lands, water, or interests therein” for “land”, struck out “however” after “Provided”, inserted provision relating to the availability of funds under the Land and Water Conservation Fund Act and provision relating to the availability of appropriations for payment of court judgments in condemnation actions regardless of the date of institution of such action, and added subsec. (b).

 1961—Pub.
 L. 87–351 increased appropriation for purchase and condemnation of land from $2,500,000 to $4,500,000.